luciano-longo77/luciano-longo77/README.md

 Responsible for the operational and strategic coordination of **85 service units**, overseeing
 - governance of regional healthcare ICT systems;
 - service delivery and quality assurance frameworks;
-- optimization of service processes and regional integration;
-- leadership in complex, multi-client environments.
+- leadership in complex environments.

 ## 🎓 Academic Background